MISP/misp-book/managing-feeds/README.md

   * Simple CSV Parsed Feed:
 ![Simple CSV Parsed Feed](./figures/simplecsvparsedfeed.png)
    * Target Event: Which will be the event getting updated with the data from the feed.
-    * New Event Each Pull: A new event will be created each time the feed is pulled
-    * Fixed Event: A unique event will be updated with the new data.
-This event is determined by the next field
+Can be either "New Event Each Pull" (A new event will be created each time the feed is pulled) or "Fixed Event" (A unique event will be updated with the new data.
+This event is determined by the next field)
    * Target Event ID: The id of the event where the data will be added (if not set, the field will be set the first time the feed is fetched)
    * Exclusion Regex: Add a regex pattern for detecting iocs that should be skipped (this can be useful to exclude any references to the actual report / feed for example)
    * Value field(s) in the CSV: Select one or several fields that should be parsed by the CSV parser and converted into MISP attributes